Northern Securities Co. v. United States

 Northern Securities Co. v.
-United States, 193 U.S. 197 (1904), was a case heard by the U.S. Supreme Court in 1903.
-The Court ruled 5-4 against the stockholders of the Great Northern and Northern Pacific railroad companies, which had essentially formed a monopoly and to dissolve the Northern Securities Company.
+United States, 193 U.S. 197 (1904), was a case heard by the U.S. Supreme Court in December 1903.
+The Court ruled 5-4 against the stockholders of the Great Northern and Northern Pacific railroad companies, holding that the arrangement was effectively a monopoly falling within the prohibitions of the Sherman Antitrust Act, and to dissolve the Northern Securities Company.

-Facts
+Background

 In 1901, James Jerome Hill, president of and the largest stockholder in the Great Northern Railway, won the financial support of J. P. Morgan and attempted to take over the Chicago, Burlington and Quincy Railroad (CB&Q).
 The CB&Q served a traffic-rich region of the Midwest and Great Plains, was well-managed, and quite profitable.
 It possessed a finely-engineered line connecting the Twin Cities to the nation's rail center of Chicago, which made it particularly attractive as an addition to Hill's Great Northern.

 Hill's strategy was for his railroad and Morgan's Northern Pacific Railway to jointly buy the CB&Q. However, Edward Henry Harriman, president of the Union Pacific Railroad and the Southern Pacific Railroad, also wanted to buy the CB&Q. Harriman demanded a one-third interest in the CB&Q, but Hill refused him.
 Harriman then began to buy up Northern Pacific's stock, forcing Hill and Morgan to counter by purchasing more stock as well.
 Northern Pacific's stock price skyrocketed, and the artificially high stock threatened to cause a crash on the New York Stock Exchange.

-Hill and Morgan were ultimately successful in obtaining more Northern Pacific stock than Harriman and won control of not only the Northern Pacific but also the CB&Q.
+Hill and Morgan, ultimately successful in obtaining more Northern Pacific stock than Harriman, gained control of not only the Northern Pacific but also the CB&Q.

 Pressured by Harriman's actions, Hill created a holding company—the Northern Securities Company—to control all three of the railroads.
 The public was greatly alarmed by the formation of Northern Securities, which threatened to become the largest company in the world and monopolize railroad traffic in the western United States.
 President William McKinley, however, was not willing to pursue antitrust litigation against Hill.
 McKinley was assassinated, however, and his progressive Vice-President, Theodore Roosevelt, ordered the United States Department of Justice to pursue a case against Northern Securities.
 The case was led by Assistant Attorney General Milton D. Purdy.